Which powdered protein supplement is best for you?

 Many people have allergies or intolerances that make it hard to digest soy.
 Even if you’re not one of them, SPI may make your stomach rumble, says Lauren Slatyon, MS, RD.
 This is because SPI has a higher concentration of trypsin inhibitors, chemicals that reduce available trypsin—an enzyme that helps digest protein—in the body.
 If you are not digesting protein properly you are losing the benefit from it.
 Soy has also come under fire for mimicking estrogen in women with possible cancer concerns and reducing testosterone in men.
 Lab animals and humans metabolize soy differently.
 Read the Huffington Post article, ‘5 Myths About Soy You Probably Still Believe.’

-Hemp protein is an industrial byproduct from Hempseed where the seeds (balanced macronutrient profile) have their oil extracted into Hempseed oil.
+Hemp protein is an industrial byproduct from Hempseed as the balanced macronutrient seeds have their oil extracted into Hempseed oil.
 The remaining seed meal, which is high in protein relative to the seeds, is then processed into Hemp protein supplements.
 As the name implies, it comes from a neutered Cannabis sativa plant.
-Unlike its psychoactive cousin, a Hemp plant is grown more for its reedy stalk than THC-rich buds or leaves.
+A Hemp plant is grown more for its reedy stalk than THC-rich buds or leaves.
 In fact, it not only looks different but contains a tenth of the THC found in marijuana along with other naturally occurring chemicals that neutralize psychotic effects.
+(THC can trigger a relapse in schizophrenic symptoms.)
 In other words, you’d have to eat perhaps a full pound of hemp protein powder within a very short time to feel a buzz.

 Hemp is an arguably better than soy plant-based protein supplement, which especially appeals to vegans.
 The Hemp seed is the richest known source of polyunsaturated fats, containing a perfect 3:1 ratio of omega-6 linoleic acid and omega-3 linoleic acid.
 Its protein powder has 9g of fiber per serving, compared to whey's meager ≤1g.
 Using non-GMO Organic Shelled Hempseed or Hemp Oil are options to consider.